robertl0500/15-minute-analysis/README.md

 Determine city/population center using pointpattern method and find the mean center of largest population tract

-Create buffer using population center of SD and DC.
+Create buffer/spatial network using population center of SD and DC.
 Analyze our findings to see what areas include or lack the minimum standards of living.

 ## Tasks / Timeframe